KillingVectorField/ZhixuanShao.github.io/index.md

 <!--   Built an XGBoost classifier based on user features in consecutive weeks.
 Upon noticing the clustering tendency within stolen accounts, we enhanced the performance by adding user affinity embedding into the model. -->
 * **AppLovin Ad-Tech**, Summer 2022
+  + Hyperparameter tuning on bidder models (offline experiments and A/B testing)

 ## Honors
 * **Excellent Research Award**, Peking University, Oct 2018
 * **Teaching Recognition Award**, University of California, Davis, 2021-2022

 ## Skills
-Proficient in Python, R, Familiar with Git, C++, SQL, Mathematica
+Proficient in Python, R, Familiar with C++, SQL, Mathematica

 ## Activities
 Statistics in the Big Data Era Workshop, Poster Session, Berkeley, June 2022